eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Contributing to Kubeflow
 		* Have Kubeflow
 + skill set:
+	- Tensorflow
+	- Object oriented programming, C++ or Java
+	- Spark or Map Reduce
+	- SQL and noSQL database experience
+	- Linux
+	- Source control experience, preferably GIT
++ skill set:
+	- Have previous experience applying machine learning, and (big) data analytics frameworks such as TensorFlow, Scikit-learn, and the Apache Hadoop ecosystem, to real world problems.
+	- Are well versed in the Linux operating system.
+Experience with cloud technology, and containers like Docker or Kubernetes, are highly desirable.
++ skill set:
 	- Develop software tools for data preprocessing (e.g. sanitization and annotation) and support our algorithm development team to employ the tool chain on our datasets with data quality analysis;
 	- Develop algorithms for privacy-enhancing technologies;
 	- Develop algorithms for privacy-preserving machine learning;